The only specific therapeutic use of Vitamin C in the prevention and treatment of scurvy.

 Stomach cancer risk may also be reduced by higher vitamin C concentrations, perhaps by reducing carcinogenic N-nitrosoamine production.
 Again, vitamin C is capable of inactivating the enzyme urease, which is important in the survival of Helicobacter pylori and colonization of the gastric mucosa.

-Since this is a known risk factor for gastric cancer, vitamin C prophylaxis may be effective in preventing this conditions.
+Since this is a known risk factor for gastric cancer, vitamin C prophylaxis may be effective in preventing these conditions.
 However, it also reduces gastric acidity, and so may be considered especially in those patients without achlorhydria.

 Vitamin C and immunity

-Vitamin C stimulates several immune functions, such as cellular motility and phagocytosis, resistance to oxidative damage, and interferon release.
+Vitamin C stimulates several immune functions, such as cell motility and phagocytosis, resistance to oxidative damage, and interferon release.
 Whether this leads to superior immune function as a whole is a topic that is still under study.

-When used to prevent the common cold, vitamin C is found to cut the incidence in half when administered to those undergoing great physical strain, an effect which was not observed under ordinary circumstances.
+When used to prevent the common cold, vitamin C is found to cut the incidence in half when administered to those undergoing great physical strain, an effect that was not observed under ordinary circumstances.